swedenconnect/IETF-SVT/svt-main/draft-santesson-svt.md

 a particular signature was successfully validated according to defined procedures at a certain time.
 Any future validation of that electronic signature can be satisfied by validating the SVT without any need to also validate the original electronic signature or the associated digital certificates.
-SVT supports electronic signatures in CMS, XML, and PDF documents.
+SVT supports electronic signatures in CMS, XML, PDF and JSON documents.

 --- middle